-- having an inadmissible family member.
+- Having an inadmissible family member.

-Everyone has a past and as a free and liberal country that is accepting of all people, the government believes in rehabilitation and that people should not be held to previous acts of crime if their time has been served.
+Everyone has a past and Canada, as a free and liberal country that is accepting of all people, is in possession of a government that believes in rehabilitation and that people should not be held permanently accountable to previous acts of crime if their time has been served.

 Types of Crimes

-- impaired or reckless driving or driving under the influence or excessive speed
+- Impaired or reckless driving or driving under the influence or excessive speed

 This does not, however, mean that anyone who has a criminal past will be allowed to enter Canada.
 It can be difficult to immigrate or travel to Canada if you have a criminal history, but the good thing is that there are options.

-Ways to enter Canada
+Ways to Enter Canada

 Whether you intend to apply to visit, study, work or live in Canada, you will need to be medically admissible to Canada.
 To prove this you will need to have an immigration medical exam done.
-If you are considered medically inadmissible to Canada for medical reasons, it could be for one of three main reasons:
+If you are considered medically inadmissible to Canada for medical reasons, it could be for one of the following three main reasons:

 - You are a danger to public health

 - You are a danger to public safety